-BP: No, they've never
+BP: No, they've never bothered

-money that it generated and that's all.
+generated and that's all.
 I'm curious, now.
 I was talking to a

 conductor the other day that had experience with it, and he said, "For heaven's

 sakes, I'll send you a tape!"
 But that wouldn't interest me particularly

 because it was a kind of thing where there were so many limitations on it

 that I couldn't make the piece interesting to myself, particularly.

 The publisher said he wanted the piece for a certain grade of performers up

 there at Interlochen.
 He said, "The string players, as a general thing,

-will be violinists, and there be more cellists, and a few basses, but a
+will be violinists, and there be more cellists, and a few basses, but a couple

-except just to plunk once in a while..."
+plunk once in a while..."

 BP: He also said, "There

-are not many violists around, so don't write below the G string"
+are not many violists around, so don't write below the G string" That

-anymore.
-They are more expert at the same grade level than they were in those days, and
+are more expert at the same grade level than they were in those days, and

 there are more violists that can handle the C string, and I can now write

 for the basses without making their parts uninteresting because they've got

 better control and they're better educated musically.

 BD: You've been teaching

 for fifty years.
 Do you find that the students have gotten better over

-BP: Well, I suppose
+BP: Well, I suppose so.

-twelve years ago.

 I really have been retired and writing my own music.
 A large amount

 of that time I was teaching at Cornell was devoted to the writing of opera,

 so I was busy with other things.
 But I can remember the graduate teaching

 was really a lot more like private instruction.
 I could do what I wanted

 to with a smaller group.
-I don't think there were more than about eight composers,
+I don't think there were more than about eight

-anything that was going on at the present time, and good many of them
+for anything that was going on at the present time, and good many of them

 of have recently, or within the last few years, gotten very good jobs as

 I'm told that a good many of them are like the one that I experienced in that

 woodwind quintet.
 They really are professionals before they get to

 be sophomores in an institution like that.